 AAT students need to choose two from a choice of five optional units.
 These are:

 I couldn’t start with any other unit, I LOVE personal tax.
-I think it should be mandatory.
+I think it should be mandatory not an optional unit.
 Even if you get to the end of your studies and decide accountancy isn’t for you and become a flower arranger; it will still be relevant to you.
 The personal tax unit covers income from employment, including benefit in kind, such as company cars.
 It also covers pensions, property income, tax planning and national insurance; all real-world concerns.
 There are other circumstances which perhaps you may not realise might have a tax implication.
 For example, if you sell your grandfather’s clock which you inherit from your great aunt Mabel, you may find yourself with a capital gains tax bill.
 Finally, it also covers inheritance tax, which, given the price of houses today, is something everyone should be aware of.

 If you plan to, or currently do work in an accountancy practice, this is a really good choice.